wvovaw/blog/src/content/blog/Deploy-Nuxt-3-and-Strapi-4-on-a-VPS-with-Nginx.md

 If you've followed the guide carefully but face an issue here is some of probable purposes:

-> [!example]- Wrong upstreams
+> - Wrong upstreams
 >   upstreams in `/etc/nginx/sites-available/your.domain` ports may differ from that your Strapi or/and Nuxt run on.
 If your Nuxt port is not `3000` or/and Strapi port is not `1337` then edit upstreams in the Nginx config accordingly.

-> [!example]- Wrong SSL certificate key path
+> - Wrong SSL certificate key path
 >   Your SSL certificate may be generated on a different path.
 Check if `/etc/letsencrypt/live/your.domain/` has `fullchain.pem` and `privkey.pem` files in it.
 If there is no files then find where Certbot placed it or run Certbot again.